-Patients want easier and seamless access to their personal health records, and they are willing to access them digitally.
-They are comfortable communicating with healthcare providers through texts, mobile apps, online chats, or live video.
-As healthcare marketers and medical SEO Experts, we deliver compelling digital experiences while staying HIPAA and PHIPA compliant.
+Patients want easier and seamless access to their health records, and they are willing to access them digitally.
+They are comfortable communicating with healthcare providers through texts, mobile apps, online chats, or live videos.
+As healthcare marketers and medical SEO experts, we deliver compelling digital experiences while staying HIPAA and PHIPA-compliant.

 Here are some services we offer:

-At Wisevu, we have a robust set of guidelines to ensure that every story is compliant with regulatory requirements.
-Whether writing case studies of patients or marketing copy for your website, we ensure that our content is factual, evidence-based, non-misleading and compliant.
+At Wisevu, we have a robust set of guidelines to ensure that every piece of content is compliant with regulatory requirements.
+Whether writing case studies of patients or marketing copy for your website, we ensure that our content is factual, evidence-based, non-misleading, and compliant.

 There are several ways to create a vibrant, thriving online community and market your services while following HIPAA guidelines.
 Our creative content marketers find safe ways to share your content and generate leads.
 We look at innovative ways to market your services and build an emotional connection without revealing your patients’ identities.

 Email marketing is an effective way to derive meaningful business outcomes and achieve a measurable return on investment.
 We do not create emails or email campaigns using the patient’s PHI without first obtaining consent.
 We encrypt every email sent to patients, ensuring only the sender and recipient can access the content of the mail.
-We also encrypt our email servers and use off-site backup.
 We target audiences with specific ad campaigns based on their past interactions by integrating email analytics.
-We also ensure email campaigns have clear opt-in and opt-out systems in place which attract high-quality leads.
+We also ensure email campaigns have clear opt-in and opt-out systems in place that are HIPAA and PHIPA-compliant.

 Social Media Marketing

-Social media allows healthcare providers and organizations to better engage with patients and get them involved in their own healthcare.
+Social media allows healthcare providers and organizations to better engage with patients and get them involved in their personal healthcare.
 Healthcare organizations can also easily communicate about new services.
-When we implement social media ads campaigns for healthcare clinics, we do not use any patient information or PHI, except in cases with documented consent.
+When we implement social media ad campaigns for healthcare clinics, we do not use any patient information or PHI, except in cases with documented consent.